-The study has shown several practical, methodological, and theoretical implications, but still, it possesses several limitations.
-Future studies can use these limitations for further research.
-The limitations and recommendations provide below:
+The study has shown several practical, methodological and theoretical implications but still it possesses several limitations.
+The future studies can use these limitations for further research.
+The limitations and recommendations are given below:

 7.1.
-Other studies on digital labor
+Further studies on digital labor

-Many studies have highlighted digital marketing and business digitalization, but the research on digitalization of labor is still limited.
-The study has highlighted the general perspective of digital labor, and future studies can research specific industry.
+Many studies have highlighted the digital marketing and business digitalization but still the research on digitalization of labor is limited.
+The study has highlighted the general perspective of digital labor and future studies can research on specific industry.

 7.2.
-Perspective, Population, and context
+Perspective, Population and context

-The data for the study was taken from Thailand, a developing country.
-Future studies can gather data from developed countries to know how they are involved in the digitalization of labor to improve marketing performance.
-In addition, future studies can collect data from industry experts rather than freelancers.
+The data for study were taken from Thailand, which is developing country and future studies can gather the data from developed countries to know that how they are actually involved in digitalization of labor for improvement of marketing performance.
+In addition, the future studies can gather the data from industrial experts rather than the freelancers.